myllynen/openshift-automation-tools/README.md

 [openshift-install-atomic](bin/openshift-install-atomic) allow for a one-step installation of the entire OpenShift platform starting from RHEL/Atomic installation on VMs and then installing and finalizing OpenShift cluster.
+Scripts utilize VM snapshots for faster reinstall cycles.
 For more serious tools see the earlier mentioned supported products.

 ## License